Josef Albers

 Homage to the Square

-However his main focus from 1949 onwards was his long series of geometric abstract paintings, lithographs and other prints entitled Homage to the Square.
+However his main focus from 1949 onwards was his series of concrete art - namely, his geometric abstract paintings, lithographs and other prints entitled Homage to the Square.
 Carefully designed to explore the differing effects of colour-combinations and line graphics, each picture in the series typically consists of a number of squares, set inside one another, painted in subdued, harmonious colours.
 Painted mostly on Masonite, his oil paintings in the series usually included a list of pigments used, on the reverse of the canvas.
-His theories on colour pigment were published in his book Interaction of Colour (1963).
+His theories on colour pigments were published in his book Interaction of Colour (1963).
 In keeping with his lifelong belief in Bauhaus principles, his Homage to the Square canvases comprised exact, succinct forms, and were rooted in the analysis of space, form and colour - the universal principles of good design.

 Albers' paintings and glass panels were widely exhibited in America from 1936 onwards.
-In 1956, he was awarded a retrospective at Yale, and during the 1960s his paintings and linear lithographs were also on display in Europe.
+During the 50s he joined the Arts faculty at Yale University, where he was joined for a short period by Ad Reinhardt (1913-67).
+In 1956, he was awarded a retrospective at Yale, and during the 1960s his paintings and linear lithography were also on display in Europe.

 Artistic Legacy

 As one might expect from any artist who devoted almost 30 years of his life to the repetitive production of pictures based on almost identical squares, Albers espoused a highly disciplined approach to composition.
-His work may be seen as a bridge between avant-garde European art and the new modern art of America.
-As mentioned, Albers' style embraces ideas from the Bauhaus and Constructivism, and its disciplined, small-scale approach had a significant impact on American artists of the 1940s, 1950s and early 1960s, including practitioners of Abstract Expressionism, as well as "Hard-edge" painters and exponents of Op-art.
+His work may be seen as a bridge between avant-garde art from Europe and the new modern art of America.
+As mentioned, Albers' style embraces ideas from the Bauhaus and Constructivism, and its disciplined, small-scale approach had a significant impact on abstract art movements of the 1940s, 1950s and early 1960s, including Abstract Expressionism, Hard-edge Painting and Op-art.

 Collections

-Works by Albers hang in some of the world's best art museums, including: the Metropolitan Museum of Art, New York; Chicago Museum of Contemporary Art; Tate London; Hamberg Kunsthalle, among others.
+One of the most original 20th century painters, Albers is represented in some of the world's best art museums, including: the Metropolitan Museum of Art, New York; Chicago Museum of Contemporary Art; Tate London; Hamberg Kunsthalle, among others.
 There are large murals by Albers in the Time-Life Building, New York (1961) and the Graduate Center, Harvard University (1950).

 © visual-arts-cork.com.
 All rights reserved.